-The Willits Senior Center operates a 4-passenger van and 7-passenger wheelchair bus for those aged 55 and above and the disabled.
-Services run Monday to Friday 8:15 am to 4:00 pm, on demand and by appointment.
+The Willits Senior Center provides a door-through-door service and operates a 4-passenger van and 7passenger wheelchair bus for those aged 55 and above and the disabled.
+Services run Monday to Friday 8:15 am to 4:00 pm, on-demand, and by appointment.
 The vehicles service Brooktrails and Pine Mountain, north to Reynolds Highway, south to Walker Road, east to Canyon Road/Hearst, and west (Highway 20) to the railroad tracks.
-Rides are also offered for out of town medical appointments to Ukiah, Santa Rosa and Lake County for a fare.
+Rides are also offered for out of town medical appointments to Ukiah, Santa Rosa, Lake, Sonoma, Napa, Marine, and San Francisco Counties for a fare.
 Transportation for necessities continued during the COVID-19 pandemic.
+MTA pays a large part of the cost of this service and is a longtime partner of the Willits Harris Senior Center.
+Funding comes from MCOG allocations of LTF as part of MTA's annual claim for funding and MTA also contracts with the Willits Harrah Senior Center.